-The Department of Planning, Industry and Environment (DPIE) is committed to adopting innovative and flexible ways of working to help employees strike the right balance between a rewarding career and everything else that life has to offer.
+The Department of Planning and Environment (DPE) is committed to adopting innovative and flexible ways of working to help employees strike the right balance between a rewarding career and everything else that life has to offer.

 Two staff members can share a position, either temporarily or permanently.
 For example, they can take turns to work two or three days each week.
 A job-sharing arrangement is possible if: